hagaihe/intuit-player-db-microservice/README.md

 docker build -t player-db-microservice .

-- Run the Docker Container: ```bash docker run -p 8080: 8080 player-db-microservice
+- Run the Docker Container: ```bash docker run -d -p 8080: 8080 player-db-microservice

 This will build the Docker image from the Dockerfile and run the service on port 8080.